Sakyadhita Canada continues to develop and expand a communication network among Buddhist women, providing and promoting the activities of its members.

 16th sakyadhita international conference on buddhist women

 Information about the 16th Sakyadhita International Conference is at http://www.sakyadhita2019.org.au.
-They have announced their call for proposals and registration information is coming soon!
+The conference is now full!

 Saturday, Sept.
 30, 2017